How to register a company in Australia

 P.S.
 You will need to set up a bank account in Australia for taxation reasons, so make sure that the bank you choose use does not require you to come to Australia to be identified at a branch of the bank.
 We can handle this (setting up a bank account) for you.

 2. Leave it to us

 We charge a nominal fee to incorporate and register a company for you.
-This includes free advice about company registration and related issues.
+This includes free advice about how to register a business and related issues.

 For example, we will check to make sure there is no similar business or company name which could cause problems for you and, if there is, advise you how to deal with it.